nhman2002/UX-Design/pa2.md

 The semi-structured interviews provided rich qualitative data that complemented the quantitative findings from the online survey.

 For the interview questions, please refer to [Appendix C](#appendix-c-interview-question-scripts).
-As we have mentioned in the sample size limitation, we have interviewed 5 people.
+As we have mentioned above, due to the sample size limitation, we only interviewed 5 people (for some people we didn't ask all of the questions from the scripts).
 For the interview data, please refer to [Appendix D](#appendix-d-user-research-data).

 ## 6.3.
 Still-photo survey: